-2-year-old accidentally kills his mom
+2-year-old fatally shoots his mom in Wal-Mart

 Hayden, Idaho — A 29-year-old woman described as a loving mother was fatally shot by her 2-year-old son at a northern Idaho Wal-Mart in what authorities called a tragic accident.